MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 SSMS / ShowPlan:

 - Added actual time elapsed, actual vs estimated rows under ShowPlan operator node if they are available.
-This will make actual plan look consistent with Live Query Stats plan.
+This change makes the actual plan look consistent with Live Query Stats plan.
 - Modified tooltip and added comment when clicking on Edit Query Button for a ShowPlan, to indicate to user that the ShowPlan might be truncated by the SQL engine if the query is over 4000 characters.
 - Added logic to display the "Materializer Operator (External Select)".
 - Add new showplan attribute BatchModeOnRowStoreUsed to easily identify queries that are using the "batch-mode scan on rowstores" feature.
 Anytime a query performs batch-mode scan on rowstores, a new attribute (BatchModeOnRowStoreUsed="true") gets added to StmtSimple element.